Data-Science-Society-UCR/template-Parkinson-Risk/INSTRUCTIONS.md

 5. Using the seaborn library, create a heatmap showing the pairwise correlation of all the columns in the dataset. **Hint:** This should be 3-4 lines of code using `sns.heatmap()` function.

 > [!IMPORTANT]
-> When completed, insert your findings, graphs, and observations here, then comment out the instructions above.
+> When completed, insert your findings, graphs, and observations in the `README.md` EDA section.

 ### 4. Support Vector Machine (SVM)